danger/peril/docs/staging.md

 ### There is a staging GitHub integration

 [Peril Staging](https://github.com/organizations/PerilTest/settings/integrations/peril-staging) only runs against repos in the [PerilTest org](https://github.com/PerilTest), and others cannot run it.
-It's `id` is 1839, it's key is in my personal 1password.
+The integration's `id` is `1839`, it's key is in my personal 1password.

 ###  Updating ENV vars